 Accounting for Maintenance Expenditures and Maintenance Reserves.
 Use fees received are recognized in revenue as maintenance reserve revenue if they are not reimbursable to the lessee.
-Use fees that are reimbursable are recorded as a maintenance reserve liability until they are reimbursed to the lessee or the lease terminates, at which time they are recognized in revenue as maintenance reserve revenue.
+Use fees that are reimbursable are recorded as a maintenance reserve liability until they are reimbursed to the lessee, the lease terminates, or the obligation to reimburse the lessee for such reserves ceases to exist, at which time they are recognized in revenue as maintenance reserve revenue.
 Our expenditures for maintenance are expensed as incurred.
 Expenditures that meet the criteria for capitalization are recorded as an addition to equipment recorded on the balance sheet.